peterldowns/pgtestdb/README.md

 )

 func TestMyExample(t *testing.T) {
-  // pgtestdb is concurrency safe, go crazy, run a lot of tests at once t.Parallel()
+  // pgtestdb is concurrency safe, enjoy yourself, run a lot of tests at once t.Parallel()
   // You should connect as an admin user.
 Use a dedicated server explicitly
   // for tests, do NOT use your production database.